ptvan/ptvan.github.io/_posts/2020-10-14-experimental-design.md

 ### Confounding

 A _confounder_ is a factor that causes spurious associations in the data by affecting both the dependent and independent variable.
+An example would be if the experiment looks to compare healthy and sick subjects, but all healthy subjects come from one location and all sick subjects came from another location.
+In this scenario, location is completely confounded with health status.

 ### Statistical power